bitsofcotton/p2/README.md

 # XXX
 We cannot predict via these predictors on saw tooth or triangular or similar wave which depends on unobserved inner status in sliding window.
 This occasion includes some of the large gulfs on walk.
 However, such PRNGs must have inner status bit larger than lg(x_trigger_place).

+# XXX
+We can do some of the prediction with first loading some of the status as prediction by (p1\|catgp) ... \| ..., second cr.py p.

 # Some another .cc files
 pheavy.cc is the predictor increasingly needs resource from predict to predict.
 This can be used to test if the system has some glitches around beat with prng.